 Make sure the drugs you need are on the plan's drug list, called its formulary.
 A drug plan won't help pay for medicines that aren't on its list.
 Check the details carefully.
 Even if a drug is on the formulary, look closely to make sure it's covered at the dose and amount you need.
 Also, look to see if you must get your insurer's approval before the plan will pay for the medicine.

 If drugs you need aren't listed, talk to your doctor before you enroll in a plan.
 He may be able to prescribe different medicines that will work as well.

 Compare the costs.
 The deductibles, premiums, and copays or coinsurance for Medicare prescription drug plans will differ.

 Check the pharmacies.
 Some plans will work only with certain pharmacies.
 Make sure that the pharmacy you use, or another one nearby, is on the list.
 If you like to have your medicines mailed to you, check for that, too.

 After you make your choice, call the specific plan to find out how to enroll.
 You will probably receive a form in the mail that you can fill out and return.
 You can also enroll online.

 For more information about Medicare prescription drug plans, see the Medicare website at www.medicare.gov or call 800-MEDICARE (800-633-4227).

-In addition, each state has State Health Insurance Assistance Programs (SHIPs) to help you understand your Medicare benefits and answer questions about your Medicare choices.
+In addition, each state has a State Health Insurance Assistance Program (SHIPs) with counselors avalable to help you understand your Medicare benefits and answer questions about your Medicare choices.
 You can find a SHIP at https://www.medicare.gov/contacts/#resources/ships.